 These medications can weaken your bones, so your doctor might suggest regular bone mineral density tests.
 Your doctor may suggest you take calcium and vitamin D supplements, along with a prescription drug called a bisphosphonate, to slow down or prevent bone damage.

-Other medications that may be used methotrexate, a drug commonly used to treat cancer as well as rheumatoid arthritis and psoriasis, and a biologic drug called tocilizumab (Actemra).
+Other medications that may be used include methotrexate, a drug commonly used to treat cancer as well as rheumatoid arthritis and psoriasis, and a biologic drug called tocilizumab (Actemra).
 Tocilizumab is given as an injection under the skin to lessen the amount of steroids a person needs.
 This medicine may be used along with steroids.